-In most cases the smtp option is best, because it removes the extra step of passing through PHP, and you can control all of your mail server options in one place, in your mail server configuration.
+In most cases the SMTP option is best, since you will be able to control all of your mail server options in one place, in your mail server configuration then.

-4.7.3 Using Email Templates
+4.7.3 Using email templates

 We removed the template editor in Nextcloud 12 because we changed how emails are generated.
 While the customization capabilities offered by the template editor were easy to use, they often resulted in broken emails.
 To fix this, we designed a much easier mechanism that automatically generates emails which follow the theme settings and look the same in all the different email clients out there.
 Note: If, for some reason, you need text-only emails, consider simply configuring this on the client side or let the receiving (or even sending) mail server drop the HTML part.
 Note that there is no security impact from sending HTML emails, just from displaying them and thus any security risk can only be mitigated by disabling showing HTML on the client (or removing the HTML part in the mail server).